vfmd/vfmd-spec/specification.md

 The following rules are to be followed in determining the type of the block-element and the [block-element end line]:

- 1. If the [block-element start line] is a [blank line], then the body element is of type [**null block**].
+ 1. If the [block-element start line] is a [blank line], then the block element is of type [**null block**].
 The same line is the [block-element end line].